We have listed below the cafes that we like but this is not a comprehensive list!

 - Hornbeam Cafe, 458 Hoe Street, Walthamstow, E17 9AH

-Vegan and vegetarian café run by Norman Loves in this community venue, serving organic and fairtrade food, coffee and cakes.
+Vegan café and community venue, serving organic and fairtrade food, coffee and cakes.
 Vegetables and fruits are locally-grown (where possible) from OrganicLea.
 Licensed – organic vegan wines, beers and cider.
 They also sell home-made sourdough bread and local honey, jams & chutneys.
 Pop-ups including Open Mic nights, poetry nights & supperclubs.

 - Indulgence, 142 Hoe Street,Walthamstow,E17 4QR